-hreflang tags are a technical solution for sites that have similar content in multiple languages.
-A site owner wants search engines to point people to the most “fitting” language.
-Say a user is Dutch, the page that ranks is English, but there’s also a Dutch version.
-You would want Google to show the Dutch page in the search results for that user.
-This is the type of problem hreflang was designed to solve.
+hreflang tags are a technical solution for sites with similar content in multiple languages.
+The owner of a multilingual site wants search engines to send people to the content in their language.
+Say a user is Dutch, and the page that ranks is English, but there’s also a Dutch version.
+You would want Google to show the Dutch page in the search results for that Dutch user.
+This is the kind of problem hreflang is setting out to solve.

-hreflang tags are among the hardest specs I’ve ever seen come out of a search engine.
-Doing it right is tough and takes time.
-This guide will try and prevent you from falling into common traps.
-Be sure to read it thoroughly if you’re embarking on an hreflang project.
+hreflang tags are among the most complex specs we’ve ever seen come out of a search engine.
+Because doing it right is challenging and takes time.
+That’s why this guide aims to prevent you from falling into common traps, so be sure to read it thoroughly if you’re embarking on an hreflang project.

 hreflang tags are a method to mark up pages that are similar in meaning but aimed at different languages and/or regions.
-You can use this for three types of variations:
+There are three common ways to implement hreflang:

 - Content with regional variations like